Nanopolymer

-Steve Fowkes is the initial inventor of the core polymer technology and the principal architect of the nanostructural self-assembly operating system.
+Nanopolymer Systems Inc. is a San Francisco Bay Area start-up company developing a molecular “nanostructural self-assembly system” for designing and manufacturing peak-performance materials.
+Our vision is to make bottom-up manufacturing a mainstream industrial technology, enabling highly efficient self-assembly methods to replace the inefficient top-down manufacturing methods in widespread use today.
+Nanostructural self-assembly has long been considered a futuristic dream, first of science fiction writers, then of nanotechnologists, and now materials scientists and engineers.
+Find out what the excitement is all about.
+To get in touch with us, use the email addresses below or go to the Contact Information page.
+And now, meet the team that is bringing this new manufacturing method into practical reality.
+Steven W. Fowkes fowkes@nanopolymersystems.com Steve Fowkes is the initial inventor of the core polymer technology and the principal architect of the nanostructural self-assembly operating system.
 Steve is an organic chemist with extensive life-science experience.
 He will serve as acting CEO, Chief Science Officer, Chairman of the Board and technological visionary for the corporation.
 He will step down as CEO once a seasoned CEO is recruited during Phase 2.
 (See more.)

 Thomas H. Nufert tomnufert@gmail.com

 Tom Nufert is an interdisciplinary scientist and serial entrepreneur with more then 20 years of experience in shaping, founding, financing and managing early-stage technology ventures.
 He attracted two Nobel laureates to his first venture.
 Tom serves as the Vice President of Corporate Development, a Member of the Board of Directors, and Chairman of the Scientific Advisory Board.
-He is also co-inventor of several NSC technologies and a primary author of NSC’s internal white paper on its technology and potential application spaces.
-(See
+He is also co-inventor of several NSI technologies and a primary author of NSI’s internal white paper on its technology and potential application spaces.
+(See more.)
+Mark V. Klopp Mark Klopp, Business Advisory Board Member, is a Partner in the Bell Mason Group and a Founder of Uptake Medical Corporation.
+Mark has had twenty years operational experience with Eastman Chemical Company, including such positions as Assistant to the CEO/Chairman, European Business Manager, and Managing Director of Eastman Ventures.

-with extensive experience in corporate leadership.
+Lawrence Roberts, Ph.D.
+Larry Roberts is an accomplished electrical engineer with extensive experience in corporate leadership.
 He has founded many companies, the latest of which is Anagran.
 Larry was prior Director of DARPA Information Processing Techniques and was honored by the prestigious Charles Stark Draper Prize for work as team leader for ARPANET, which evolved into the Internet.
-Larry is currently serving on the Board of Directors and as a Senior Scientist on our Scientific Advisory Board.
+Larry is currently a Senior Scientist on our Scientific Advisory Board.

 Richard Helfrich

-big-company management (a division of Advanced Micro Devices, and acting CEO of California Micro Devices).
+Rich Helfrich has extensive experience in technological businesses.
+Rich’s experience ranges from small start-up ventures (founder of Vitesse) to big-company management (a division of Advanced Micro Devices, and acting CEO of California Micro Devices).
 He has been an advisor to NSC for years and has recently joined our Business Advisory Board.
 He consults for the National Science Foundation and served on California’s Blue Ribbon Task Force on Nanotechnology.
-(See
+(See more.)

-with energy technologies.
+William V. Hassenzahl, Ph.D.
+Bill Hassenzahl is a Co-Founder of NSI and physicist with extensive experience with energy technologies.
 He is the Chairman of the Board Emeritus of the Electricity Storage Association

 and serves as an advisor to various government and industry organizations on